PocketBible for Android Updated – Version 1.7.14

 2. Words of Christ could be unreadable or appear be displayed in the wrong color when certain highlight colors were used and “words of Christ in color” option was turned off.

-1. Resolved an issue where bottom action bar was getting partially hidden under certain circumstances related to pixel density.
+1. Resolved an issue where bottom action bar was getting partially hidden (or over-compensated for) under certain circumstances related to pixel density:

-2. Addressed several aesthetic issues when font size was set to its largest and smallest sizes in Android Settings.
-When completed, this will make the app significantly more compatible with system-wide font size and “make everything bigger/smaller” changes.
+2. Addressed several aesthetic issues when font size was set to its largest and smallest sizes in Android Settings and when “make everything bigger/smaller” was set to its extremes:

 • Pane tabs (AFS).